Temporal Check All That Apply (TCATA)

 The template starts with a screen giving instructions to panellists.
 In the design section, the first screen has instructions, followed by a question where participants can start the TCATA task.

 Panellists are presented with a list of attributes that can be selected or deselected once they click the "Start" button.
 Upon completing the evaluation, panellists can select "Stop" to conclude the evaluation.
-In the standard settings of the TCATA question type, customisation of the default options for the panellists is possible.
+In the standard settings of the TCATA question type, customization of the default options for the panellists is possible.
 To delete existing attribute options, you can select the bin icon.
 For adding more attributes you can type the attribute name and select the plus icon.
 The attribute word on the left side is what panellists see, while the one on the right side is the data-stored value.
 The word shown to panellists can be the same as the word stored in the value.
 Bulk addition of attributes is possible by selecting the list icon, pasting all attribute names, and clicking "Add item."
 For including both attribute names and values in bulk, type "Attribute Name | Attribute Value" (e.g., "Sweetness | sweetness").

-Within the advanced settings of the TCATA question type, you can choose to set up different options.
+Within the Advanced Settings of the TCATA question type, you can choose to set up different options.

 1. Orientation: Display the attributes horizontally, vertically or as a circle.